Guidelines for Contributors

 The scope of our blog is broad, as we aim to publish the best of legal scholarship within the broad area of commercial and financial law.
 As such, we welcome submissions relating to corporate law, financial law, governance and regulatory issues, tax law, intellectual property law, banking law, investment law and competition law.

-Posts must be between 500-2,500 words in length.
+Posts must be between 500-2,500 words in length (including footnotes).
 Posts which are longer than 2,500 words will not be considered for publication.
-We encourage those interested in writing longer contributions to consider submitting to the KSLR Journal (https://blogs.kcl.ac.uk/kslr/?page_id=25).
+We encourage those interested in writing longer contributions to consider submitting to the King’s Student Law Review Journal.

 Posts must include hyperlinks to relevant legal sources and background information, including any judgments, laws, treaties or other legal texts which are mentioned.
 Hyperlinks must link only to legal or respected news sources.
 The Editors make the final decision over what constitutes a respectable source.
-If your sources cannot be accessed online, please refence using OSCOLA.
-Kindly note that you should use single quotation marks instead of double and italicise Latin words and phrases.
-We also require authors to use British Spelling and punctuation.
+If your sources cannot be accessed online, please reference using OSCOLA.
+Please note that you should use single quotation marks, with double quotation marks used only for quotes within quotes.
+Italicise foreign words and phrases, unless these are commonly used in legal English, such as ‘bona fide’ or ‘a priori’.

 Posts should be clear and concise, leaving out excessive jargon and verbiage.
 Posts which are submitted must be fully proofread and must conform to good legal academic style as our core focus is on legal analysis.